+Experiment 2c

-In experiment 2c, the target was a 90 degree section of a circle that subjects had to reach towards (Fig. \ref{fig:methods}E. However, subjects did not need to stop at any specific location, just hit the target arc, turn around and return to the home circle.
+Experiment 2c was completed by 18 subjects, 9 male and 9 female, with an average age of 25.1 ± 3.7 years old.
+Subjects completed 100 out and back movements for familiarization, and 200 out and back movements for each mass condition.
+The target was a 90 degree section of a circle that subjects had to reach towards.
+However, subjects did not need to stop at any specific location, just hit the target arc, turn around and return to the home circle.
 In this experiment we used the point that they turned around as the end of their movement.
-18 unique subjects completed this experiment, and went through the same blocks of conditions as in the first control experiment.
-This experiment was used to simulate a zero accuracy cost with a very very large target.
+This experiment was used to simulate a zero-accuracy cost with a very very large target.

 Data Processing

 Movement kinematic data was extracted and analyzed in MATLAB 2019a.
-Kinematic data was then exported as a csv to R (v 1.2.5001) for statistical analysis.
-Linear mixed effects models were computed using the lme4 and multcomp package.
-Effort modeling and parameter estimate were computed using the package nlstools.
-Optimizing the utility model was done using the optimize function in R.
+X and Y positional kinematic data was collected at 200 Hz, then differentiated using a double five point differentiation and Butterworth filter (sampling frequency 200 Hz, cutoff frequency 10 Hz) to determine velocity and accelerations in the X and Y direction.
+We then compute the magnitude of the velocity and acceleration vectors.

+Metabolic Processing